KRichardsF/Hough-Scan/README.md

 <h2><a name="Theory"> Theory </a></h2>
 <p> For more information on the image manipulation processes, please visit https://opencv.org/ .
-Below we have summarised the some of the processes performed by the OpenCV library in order to give the user a better idea what each of the paramters used in this software do. </p>
+Below we have summarised some of the processes performed by the OpenCV library in order to give the user a better idea what each of the paramters used in this software do. </p>

   <p align="left">